The Hidden Life of Trees by Peter Wohlleben

 Published by Greystone Books on September 13th 2016

-Buy on Amazon, The Book Depository, Barnes & Noble
+Buy on Amazon US | The Book Depository | Barnes & Noble | Buy on Amazon UK

-I found plenty in this book to make me wonder and to see trees in a new light.
+I found plenty in The Hidden Life of Trees to make me wonder and to see trees in a new light.
 The connections which “make fungi something like the forest Internet”.
 The various ways trees exchange vital nutrients with each other.
 The use of scent as communication.
 The innovative ways that trees defend their leaves from predation.
 The methods trees use to intercept water.
 All these and other learnings I appreciated.

 However, I found the book heavy-going and frustrating and was relieved when I finally made it to the end.

 Some chapters seemed to come to an end before he could draw a conclusion.
-For example, he mentions three oaks that shed their leaves at slightly different times, seemingly because “the tree on the right is a bit more anxious than the others, or to put it more positively, more sensible.”
-He says that “recent research has discovered something that at least calls into question the effects of transpiration and the forces of cohesion,” but then fails to say what that research has discovered.
+For example, he mentions three oaks that shed their leaves at slightly different times.
+This is seemingly because “the tree on the right is a bit more anxious than the others, or to put it more positively, more sensible.”
+He writes that “recent research has discovered something that at least calls into question the effects of transpiration and the forces of cohesion.”
+Great.
+But aren’t you going to tell us what it is?